 Parks include any developed or undeveloped green space, neighbourhood parks, cul-de-sac islands and flat, wooded areas.
 They may or may not have walking trails.
-Parks exclude greenbelts, lakes, ravines, walkways, the river valley and any areas used for overhead transmission lines.
+Parks exclude greenbelts, and any areas used for overhead transmission lines.

-Abutting, major
+• Abutting, major

 Property has a common boundary with a park.
 The park is more than 0.75 hectares (1.85 acres) in total size and is at least 30 metres (98 feet) wide when measured from the property line.